Cost basis and lots

 • Can I specify tax lots for sell orders in my Fidelity Crypto® account?

-The cost basis for Fidelity Crypto® positions is recorded on a first in, first out (FIFO) basis.
-This means that your executed sell orders are paired to tax lots in the order in which you purchased your crypto.
-Check with a tax expert to determine how crypto transactions could affect your taxes.
+You can’t specify which tax lots to withdraw from your Fidelity Crypto® account.
+Tax lots are disposed according to the first in, first out (FIFO) method.
+Check with your tax advisor to determine how crypto transactions could affect your taxes.
 Fidelity does not provide legal or tax advice.

 • What is a wash sale?